-Pilates For Back Pain - Strengthen Your Core For A Stronger Back
+Try Pilates For Your Back Pain - Strengthen Your Core For A Healthy Back

-Created in a World War I prisoner of war camp and now seen in every gym studio in the western world, pilates has come a long way.
-And if you suffer from back pain it's a great exercise for you.
+Created in a World War I prisoner of war camp and now seen in every gym studio in the western world, Pilates is a great exercise for people with back pain.

-Because if you think pilates is 'just for girls' and not a good workout then you are in for a major shock.
+Because if you think that Pilates is going too be too easy for you then you are in for a major shock.

 As it's bloody hard work!